 Clans

 Participants will be divided into 5-7 teams representing the Scottish clans below.
-To the extent possible, participants from the same family will be assigned to the same clan.
 Points earned by all participants in the games will be counted toward your clan’s total score; the clan with the highest score wins the day – medals will be awarded to the first prize clan only.
 First-prize winners in all events will receive recognition.

 Bruce